gvansickle/AwesomeMediaLibraryManager/README.md

 The Windows installer [here](https://github.com/gvansickle/AwesomeMediaLibraryManager/releases/tag/0.0.1.1) worked the last time I tried it and gave you a not-completely-useless media player for your troubles.

-I should maybe get back to this project some day....
+~~I should maybe get back to this project some day....~~ I'm starting to get back to this project again....